DCC Regulations Support

 The templates and information on this page are suitable for projects seeking the following:

-* BCC Manufacturing License (as part of a Microbusiness)
+* DCC Manufacturing License (as part of a Microbusiness or standalone)

-* BCC Dispensary License (Retail Storefront or Non-Storefront)
+* DCC Dispensary License (Retail Storefront or Non-Storefront)

-* BCC Cultivation License (as part of a Microbusiness)
+* DCC Cultivation License (as part of a Microbusiness or standalone)

-Haven’t seen the BCC License Application?
+Haven’t seen the DCC License Application Requirements or website?
 Go straight to the applicable cannabis licensing page on their website.